lambdalisue/blendpdb/README.md

-Blend
+blendpdb
 ===============================================================================

-Blend is a tool for mixing two different substance to make solvate such as 50% Ethanol.
+blendpdb is a tool for mixing two different substance to make solvate such as 50% Ethanol.

 Install
 -------------------------------------------------------------------------------
 Use pip or easy_install like

-  pip install blend
+  pip install blendpdb

 Usage
 -------------------------------------------------------------------------------

-    Usage: blend.py SUB_A SUB_B PERCENTAGE [options]
+    Usage: blendpdb SUB_A SUB_B PERCENTAGE [options]

     Blend PERCENTAGE (v/v) of SUB_B with SUB_A